With allergies becoming increasingly common and millions of people suffering, it’s becoming more important than ever to know how to stop allergies.

 RTT addresses the underlying cause of any issue, including looking into the role, purpose, function, and intention.
 This understanding has liberating transformative power.
 Command Cell Therapy and the Healing Vortex are just two of the many transformational tools of RTT, which can be used to help the body learn more appropriate responses to allergens and not to overreact to them anymore.

-Book a session with an RTT therapist and solve your allergy issues once and for all.
+Book a session with an RTT therapist and help overcome your allergy issues

 If you would like to see a real-life example of how powerful this approach can be, this is a testimonial Kasia Weglarz received from one of her RTT clients: